ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 ### Task 3 – Assign an AIP label to a document

 In this exercise you will use the AIP label that you created in the previous task to classify a document.

-‎For this task, you will sign into Microsoft Azure Information Protection as Alex Wilber, who is a regular user without any elevated privileges.
+For this task, you will sign into Microsoft Azure Information Protection as Alex Wilber, who is a regular user without any elevated privileges.

-1. You should still be logged into your Client 1 VM as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.
+1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.

 2. In the **Search** box on the taskbar at the bottom of the window, type **Word**.
 In the menu that appears, select **Word.**

-3. After **Microsoft Word** opens, a **Microsoft Azure Information Protection Sign-in** page appears.
-Enter **AlexW@M365xZZZZZZ.onmicrosoft** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select **Next**.
+3. After **Microsoft Word** opens, a **Microsoft Azure Information Protection Sign-in** window appears.
+In the **Pick an account** window, select **Use another account**, then sign in as **AlexW@M365xZZZZZZ.onmicrosoft** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select **Next**.

 4. On the **Enter password** window, enter **Pa55w.rd** and select **Sign in**.